SHARE

 Sense: Read the ticket and order.

-Think: Decide credit vs. escalate based on policy.
+Think: Decide approve vs. escalate based on policy.

-Act: Issue credit or assign it to a human and notify the customer.
+Act: Issue approval or assign it for review, then notify the customer.

 Learn: Save the outcome and continue with the next ticket.